-School Description and Mission Statement (School Year 2016-17)
+School Description and Mission Statement (School Year 2017-18)

 The community of Borrego Springs is located 80 miles northeast of San Diego and is isolated by the surrounding mountains and 600,000 acres of the Anza-Borrego Desert State Park.
 Borrego Springs High School is a comprehensive high school.
 The high school features art classes and a variety of ROP/CTE courses.
 Borrego Springs High also offers AP English, AP History, AP Spanish and AP Science classes on-line.
 There are nine classrooms, a science lab, a multipurpose room, a library with computer work stations and an additional 24 port computer lab.
 There is also a cafeteria, a faculty lunch room, and a middle/high school office.
 Each classroom has internet connectivity and at least three or four desktop computers for research projects.
 The entire campus has wi-fi available to students and staff, with a security access code.
 The science lab has eighteen computers in a lab-type arrangement which facilitates the incorporation of technology into science.
-The technology department has 50 netbooks that are used by all core teachers and all high school students on a sign-out basis.
+Each student is given a chrome book for their own personal use.
+The students will keep the chrome books upon graduation.
 Digital projectors are installed in each classroom.